stonegold546/website/content/post/chisq-test-close-fit.md

 [1] 0.9199686

-# If we assume mediocre misspecification in our model, the probability of
+```
-# observing our model-implied covariance matrix is 92%.
+<sub>If we assume mediocre misspecification in our model, the probability of observing our model-implied covariance matrix is 92%.
 Pretty good.

-```
+---

 In closing, SEM practitioners typically report the $\chi^2$-test, but routinely expect the test to detect model misspecification, so often ignore it in practice.
 I hope the steps above show how one can conduct $\chi^2$-tests that assume some degree of model misspecification as the null hypothesis.
 I guess I hope that by doing this, we can make our $\chi^2$-tests somewhat relevant.
 The nice thing about the RMSEA and CI lavaan provides is that together, they may be more informative than a p-value from a $\chi^2$ test.